StrongMind/culture/tech_sessions/cohorts/topics/delegation.md

 #### Monitor Progress and Provide Feedback

+Trust but verify.
 While you want to give your team members autonomy, you still need to monitor their progress and provide feedback to ensure they're on track.
 Be available to answer questions.
-Schedule regular check-ins to review progress, answer any questions, and provide guidance as needed.
+Regularly check-in to review progress, answer any questions, and provide guidance as needed.
+But don't hover or check in so frequently that it appears as though you're micro-managing the process.

 #### Recognize and Reward Success

 When your team members successfully complete a delegated task, make sure to recognize and reward their efforts.
-This could be as simple as a verbal acknowledgment or more substantial recognition such as a promotion, bonus, or other incentive.
+This could be as simple as a verbal acknowledgment or more substantial recognition for a larger endeavor.
 Celebrating successes will encourage your team members to continue to grow and develop their skills.

 ## References